RIB CAGE ANATOMY

 Costal cartilage connections showing first seven pairs attaching to sternum and eighth to tenth ribs attaching to cartilage above

-Costal Cartilages - Connections, Sourced from the app 3D OSTEOLOGY
+Costal Cartilages - Connections, Preview from the app.
+Licensed under CC BY-NC-ND 4.0.
+Sourced from 3D OSTEOLOGY.

 • First seven pairs connect directly to the sternum